-- An era: I’m a HUGE fan of swing jazz, and I’d love almost anything that the Rat Pack might have played at the Sands.
-Maybe a particular era speaks to you or your fiance?
-One of the advantages of picking a song from a particular era is there’s a better chance that it’s already a classic that stands the test of time, and you’ll be able to request it on your twentieth anniversary.
-Another way to go, though, is to pick a contemporary song – the idea being that it marks this happy time of your engagement and marriage (plus, nobody else you know will have used it yet, win).
+- An era: Maybe a particular era of music speaks to you or your fiance?
+One of the advantages of picking a song from a particular time is there’s a better chance that it’s already a classic, and you’ll be able to request it on your twentieth anniversary.
+Another way to go, though, is to pick a contemporary song – the idea being that it marks this happy period of your engagement and marriage (plus, nobody else you know will have used it yet).
 So consider both old and new songs as part of your list.

-- The style of your wedding: This is a really good place to start, because I’m guessing you’re already immersed in thinking about your style or theme.
-Maybe you’re planning something a bit boho, in which case a folk song would be perfect; or maybe you have a glam ballroom-style reception planned, in which case, time for the Sinatra!
+- Wedding style: This is a really good place to start, because I’m guessing you’re already immersed in thinking about your style or theme.
+Maybe you’re planning something a bit boho, in which case a folk song would be perfect; or maybe you have a glam ballroom-style reception planned, in which case, bring on the Sinatra!

 - The actual dancing: This is something that often gets overlooked.
 Is there a particular style of dance you’d prefer to do?
 Most guys I know are terrified by the idea of ‘performing’ in front of guests, so finding out what would make him comfortable is a really good place to begin.
-If you’re taking dance lessons, ask your teacher for suggestions for the appropriate dance or beat.
-Oh!
-And don’t forget the bride’s dress and what’s actually possible movement-wise.
+If you’re taking dance lessons, ask your teacher for suggestions for the appropriate dance or beat for the steps you’ve learned.
+And don’t forget the bride’s dress and what’s actually possible movement-wise!